Surviving sexual abuse (young women)

-This topic will explore feelings related to abuse and offer ideas that can help towards healing.
+This topic explores feelings related to abuse and offers ideas that can help towards healing.
 It is important to acknowledge that both women and men may be abused.
 For information about sexual abuse of young men see our topic Surviving sexual abuse (young men).

 If you are currently at risk or in a situation of abuse and live in South Australia, you can call Police Attendance on 131 444 or 000 for immediate assistance..

 The South Eastern Centre Against Sexual Assault (Victoria) offers a range of information resources specifically for female survivors

 In other states and countries call your local crisis service or police service.